-DRIVEN BRANDS SHAREHOLDER ALERT: CLAIMSFILER Reminds Investors With Losses In Excess Of $100,000 Of Lead Plaintiff Deadline In Class Action Lawsuit Ag...
+DRIVEN BRANDS SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plaintiff Deadline In Class Action Lawsuit Ag...

-(MENAFN- PR Newswire) NEW ORLEANS, La., Dec.
-29, 2023 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until February 20, 2024 to file lead plaintiff applications in a securities class action lawsuit against Driven Brands Holdings Inc. (NasdaqGS: DRVN), if they purchased the Company's shares between October 27, 2021, and August 1, 2023, inclusive (the "Class Period").
+(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Jan.
+02, 2024 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until February 20, 2024 to file lead plaintiff applications in a securities class action lawsuit against Driven Brands Holdings Inc. (NasdaqGS: DRVN), if they purchased the Company's shares between October 27, 2021, and August 1, 2023, inclusive (the“Class Period”).
 This action is pending in the United States District Court for the Western District of North Carolina.

 Get Help